LMO2

 LIM domain only 2 (rhombotin-like 1), also known as LMO2, RBTNL1, RBTN2, RHOM2, LIM Domain Only Protein 2, TTG2, and T-Cell Translocation Protein 2, is a protein which in humans is encoded by the LMO2 gene.

+Structure

+LMO2 is characterized as a small, cysteine-rich protein comprising two tandem LIM domains.
+Each LIM domain features a conserved double zinc finger motif, wherein zinc ions are coordinated by cysteine and histidine residues.
+These domains are critical for LMO2's primary function as a scaffolding protein facilitating protein-protein interactions within transcriptional regulatory complexes.
+Notably, LMO2 lacks an intrinsic DNA-binding domain; its influence on gene expression is mediated through its recruitment into multi-protein assemblies.
+The inter-domain linker region contributes to the protein's overall conformational dynamics, potentially modulating its interaction with diverse binding partners.
+The structural integrity conferred by the zinc fingers within the LIM domains is essential for maintaining the protein's functional architecture in the context of hematopoiesis and leukemogenesis.

 Function

 LMO2 encodes a cysteine-rich, two LIM domain protein that is required for yolk sac erythropoiesis.
 The LMO2 protein has a central and crucial role in hematopoietic development and is highly conserved.